paypal/Illuminator/README.md

 The `withAction` method takes 2 arguments: the action name, the text that will be displayed in the automator when the action is run.

-The `withImplementation` function take the function (which can take one optional argument -- an associative array) that is the action itself, and the device that will use this implementation.
+The `withImplementation` function takes the function (which can take one optional argument -- an associative array) that is the action itself, and the device that will use this implementation.
 The device must match one of the defined `onDevice` devices.
 If this argment is not provided, a default value will be used -- it will be considered to be part of every device.

 The `withParam` method specifies the parameters that may be given (as associative array keys) to the action.
 The 4 arguments are the key name, the description of the parameter, whether the parameter is required, and whether the parameter's value should be included in the action description.